 You can verify that your Refiner installation works correctly by opening the Developer Console of your web browser.
 If you see requests to our server failing with a 403 code, your signature is not calculated correctly.

-Attach contextual data to a survey response
+Add contextual data to responses

 Troubleshoot GTM installation